Pronunciation of 'Homeostasis'

 English (United States)

-The tendency of a system, especially the physiological processes of a living organism, to maintain internal stability.
+The ability of a system, especially a living organism, to maintain internal stability despite external changes.